 The Process

-The principle behind gasification is that energy matter cannot be created or destroyed, but can be transformed.
-The waste-to-energy facility includes three major sections: (1) gasification, (2) syngas cleaning, and (3) power generation.
-The plasma gasifier uses plasma torches with an external energy source (electricity) to heat the waste to very high temperatures in an oxygen-starved atmosphere (less oxygen than is needed for complete combustion).
+The principle behind gasification is based on the conservation of energy, which states that energy matter cannot be created or destroyed but can be transformed.
+The waste-to-energy facility comprises three main sections: (1) gasification, (2) syngas cleaning, and (3) power generation.
+The plasma gasifier utilizes plasma torches powered by an external energy source (electricity) to heat the waste to extremely high temperatures in an oxygen-starved atmosphere, containing less oxygen than required for complete combustion.

-The chemical bonds in the waste material are broken down into very simple molecules, hydrogen (H2) and carbon monoxide (CO), as at those temperatures these are the main things that can exist.
+At such elevated temperatures, the chemical bonds in the waste material break down into simple molecules, primarily hydrogen (H2) and carbon monoxide (CO).

-The inorganic materials in the waste flow out of the bottom of the gasifier at about 3000 degrees Fahrenheit.
-This eliminates potential pollutants, destroys hazardous compounds, and locks up minerals and trace metals in a non-toxic inert solid that is much like obsidian (volcanic glass).
-Metals in the glassy slag flow in layers, and scientists can separate, capture, and recycle metals including gold, aluminum, and copper.
+The inorganic materials in the waste exit from the bottom of the gasifier at temperatures around 3000 degrees Fahrenheit.
+This process eliminates potential pollutants, destroys hazardous compounds, and encapsulates minerals and trace metals within a non-toxic inert solid similar to obsidian, a volcanic glass.
+The metal content in the glassy slag forms layers that can be separated, captured, and recycled, including valuable metals like gold, aluminum, and copper.

-The syngas cleaning section of the facility is focused on cleaning the syngas so that it has a purity like that of natural gas or better.
-The syngas is cleaned up to eliminate environmentally toxic elements to protect human health and the environment.
-The syngas cleaning process consists of multiple steps utilizing:
+The syngas cleaning section of the facility focuses on purifying the syngas to achieve a level of purity similar to or better than that of natural gas.
+This rigorous cleaning process is vital to eliminate environmentally toxic elements and safeguard human health and the environment.
+The syngas cleaning process involves several steps, including the use of:

 - Venturi Scrubber